roadtocode4u/spaceship/docs/interview/01-HTML/01-easy/01-easy.md

 ### HTML Easy

 <details>
-  <summary>What is the full form of JSON?</summary>
+  <summary>What is HTML stands for?</summary>

-JavaScript Object Notation
+  HTML stands for Hyper Text Markup Language.
 </details>